Vringster/Tokyo-Night-Meets-Groovy/README.md

 # Tokyo Night x Groovy Theme for [Cider Music](https://cider.sh)

+This theme is based on the theme developed by [Booploops](https://github.com/booploops): [Groovy Theme for Cider] (https://github.com/booploops/CiderGroovyTheme)

 > A clean theme for [Cider Music](https://cider.sh).

 ## How to install